ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL Week 3 picks, NFL props

-ParlayPlay promo code CBSSPORTS: Deposit match up to $100 for NFL, CFB picks on Saturday, September 20
+ParlayPlay promo code CBSSPORTS: Deposit match up to $100 for NFL picks on Sunday, September 21

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 3 NFL schedule includes a full 14-game slate on Sunday and wraps up with a star-studded matchup on Monday Night Football, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-Among the most notable matchups on Sunday are Eagles vs. Rams, Cardinals vs. 49ers, Broncos vs. Chargers, and Chiefs vs. Giants on 'Sunday Night Football.'
-The Baltimore Ravens host the Detroit Lions on 'Monday Night Football' to close out the week.
-There's also Week 4 of college football on Saturday and ongoing MLB, WNBA and soccer action.
+The Week 3 NFL slate features 14 games on Sunday before concluding with a marquee Monday Night Football matchup, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+Sunday's key matchups include Eagles vs. Rams, Cardinals vs. 49ers, Broncos vs. Chargers, and Chiefs vs. Giants in primetime on 'Sunday Night Football'.
+The week then wraps up when the Ravens host the Lions on 'Monday Night Football'.
+There's also a full MLB slate on Sunday in addition to ongoing WNBA and soccer action.
 Click here to get the latest ParlayPlay promo code for new users:

 Here's how to claim the ParlayPlay Fantasy promo: